gnss-sdr/geniuss-place/_design-forces/14-testability.md

 ## Indicators of Testability

+It follows a list of possible testability indicators for a software-defined GNSS receiver:

 * Unit / component / integration testing:
   - Availability of a software testing framework.
   - Number of available unit / component / integration tests.